fssa-batch3/mathivanan.pachiyappan__web_project/README.md

         a.
 Navigate to the Create post page.
         b.
 Fill in the relevant data like Post Title, Category, tags and Type your content in the text box.
         c.
 Click the "Publish" button.
+Note : You don't access to select and store images from your local drive for Cover image and content image (image Icon).
    * Expected Result:
      * The user is redirected to the Home page.